-If a square corner cannot thus be obtained, an incorrect termination resistor, R59 is indicated.
+If a square corner cannot thus be obtained, an incorrect termination resistor, R521 is indicated.
 To check this termination, turn off the 315D and allow the tubes to cool.
-Then measure R59 between pin 7 of V8B and the ± 100 -volt bus (located on terminal of capacitor C21) with an accurate bridge.
-If outside the range of 1100 ohms $\pm 1\%$, replace with a composition resistor selected to be within these limits.
-(R59 is located in the delay-network chassis, which must be removed to replace the resistor.)
+Then measure R521 between pin 7 of V8B and the +100-volt bus (located on terminal of capacitor C21) with an accurate bridge.
+If it is outside the range of 1100 ohms +or-1%, replace with a composition resistor selected to be within these limits.
+(R521 is located in the delay-network chassis, which must be removed to replace the resistor.)